gasduster99/sppComp/try1/try1_2.md

 Extending the Poisson and binomial models to deal with over-dispersion, typically involves adding additional parameters for the purpose of modeling higher moments of the data.
-The negative binomial (NB) distribution is often used as an over-dispersed extension of the poisson model, since it can be expressly written as an infite mixture of poisson distributions.
+The negative binomial (NB) distribution is often used as an over-dispersed extension of the Poisson model, since it can be expressly written as an infite mixture of Poisson distributions.
 While the beta-binomial model is typically used to as an over-dispersed extension of the binomial model.